carldaws/static-rails-starter/README.md

 ## How To Use

 1. Clone the repository
+2. `bundle`
-2. `bin/setup`
+3. `bin/setup`
-3. `bin/dev`
+4. `bin/dev`
-4. Create new pages using the app UI, giving them a title, a slug and a (markdown) body
+5. Create new pages using the app UI, giving them a title, a slug and a (markdown) body
-5. `bin/build`
+6. `bin/build`
-6. Check out the `/site` directory, containing your built static site (if you have python3 installed, try `python3 -m http.server 9000` in the `/site` directory)
+7. Check out the `/site` directory, containing your built static site (if you have python3 installed, try `python3 -m http.server 9000` in the `/site` directory)

 ## Notes